Buying a new home is an experience full of emotions and calculations.

 You set a budget, search for the right home loan, and plan for down payment and EMIs.
 This is the classic financial planning of a homebuyer.

-So whatever your reason may be, we thought of offering basic information of Pune Municipal Corporation’s (PMC) property tax, to keep you well informed while buying a property.
+So whatever your reason may be, we thought of offering basic information on Pune Municipal Corporation’s (PMC) property tax, to keep you well informed while buying a property.

 Introduction To PMC Property Tax